Charging-driven coarsening and melting of a colloidal nanoparticle monolayer at an ionic liquid-vacuum interface: Results and Discussion

 where $\tau_0$ represents the time between successive frames, $N_{nn}$ is the number of nearest neighbors, $a$ corresponds to the average spacing between particles at time $t=0$, and $\Delta r_j(\tau_0,t)=r_j(\tau_0 + t)-r_j(t)$ indicates the displacement of particle $j$ between successive frames.
 (See the Supplementary Information for details on how this expression is adapted from Ref.~\cite{kelleher_phase_2017}.)
 The instantaneous Lindemann parameter associated with a given particle $j$ captures the extent of correlated motions with its nearest neighbors, which therefore decreases upon melting.
 We distinguish solid-like and liquid-like particles at any given time point by specifying a threshold value for the divergence of $LP_j$ of 0.04.
-Particles with $LP_j > 0.04$, colored in dark red in Figure~\ref{F3}B, are designated as liquid-like particles.\cite{peng_two-step_2015,peng_diffusive_2017} The liquid-like particles are initially, e.g. at 151 s, few in number and localized to grain boundaries.
+Particles with $LP_j > 0.04$, colored in dark red in Figure~\ref{F3}B, are designated as liquid-like particles.\cite{peng_two-step_2015,peng_diffusive_2017} The liquid-like particles are initially, e.g. at 151 s, few in number.
 As more particles disappear, the 2D system enters a state of coexistence between a solid and liquid phase, with particles rapidly converting between solid and liquid states (e.g., 169 s).
 After enough particles disappear (e.g., 187 s), the liquid phase emerges.

 Figure~\ref{F3}C-E show different microscopic mechanisms for the emergence of the liquid phase.
-In Figure~\ref{F3}C, a vacancy forms adjacent to a grain boundary.
-As the grain boundary moves, the vacancy is incorporated into the grain boundary.
-Overall, the incorporation of vacancies leads to larger, more mobile grain boundaries.
+In Figure~\ref{F3}C, a vacancy forms adjacent to a grain interface.
+As the interface moves, the vacancy is incorporated into it.
+Overall, the incorporation of vacancies leads to larger, more mobile disordered regions.
 In Figure~\ref{F3}D, two adjacent vacancies are formed.
-These vacancies combine and then are transported to the grain boundary through a sliding dislocation.
-These sliding dislocations, common motifs in the data, relay vacancies to a grain boundary over a larger distance.
-Finally, Figure~\ref{F3}E shows how the formation of multiple vacancies can produce a new grain boundary.
+These vacancies combine and then are transported to more disordered regions through a sliding dislocation.
+These sliding dislocations, common motifs in the data, relay vacancies to disordered regions over a larger distance.
+Finally, Figure~\ref{F3}E shows how the formation of multiple vacancies can produce a new disordered region.